-(1) Provision of Information in Support of Shareholders' Meetings

-The Company allows retail shareholders to propose any agenda items in advance prior to the shareholders' meeting and nominate candidates for appointment as directors in advance in the last quarter of each year.
+(1) Provision of Information in Support of Shareholders' Meetings meeting and nominate candidates for appointment as directors in advance in the last quarter of each year.
 Meetings are conducted in accordance with the Articles of Association and the Principles of Good Corporate Governance, which will be clearly notified to the shareholders in the invitation letter to attend each shareholders' meeting sent to the shareholders by registered mail, publicized on the Company's website, and disclosed via the Stock Exchange's website, as well as advised to the shareholders again prior to starting each shareholders' meeting.
 Furthermore, the Company conducted each shareholders' meeting in accordance with agenda items as notified in the invitation letter.
-Full details of each item on the agenda must be provided, together with adequate supporting information.
+Full details of each item on the agenda must be provided, with adequate supporting information.
 Furthermore, any items which have not been made known to shareholders in advance may not be added to the agenda, especially for such matters on which shareholders must take time to consider relevant information prior to making a decision.